till0r/archguide/README.md

 ### Create and enroll secure boot keys:

 You may need root access.
 Just prepend sbctl with `sudo ` if so.
+Using `-m` adds the current Microsoft keys as well (needed for dual booting).

 	sbctl create-keys
 	sbctl enroll-keys -m